-Another thing I would do at this age of four to six years old, was lie on the couch watching TV, and playing with my penis.
+Another thing I would do when I was four to six years old, was lie on the couch watching TV and playing with my penis.
 It gave me such pleasure to lie there and touch myself.
 My parents never said anything, but again it was my grandmother who chastised me and threatened to tell my friends if I did not stop.
-Eventually I stopped touching myself in front of other people.
+Eventually, I stopped touching myself in front of other people.
 My touching myself moved to the privacy of my room.

 From kindergarten through third grade I went to the local public elementary school.
 While I did not fit in with boy culture, I did not feel like an outcast.
 Most of my friends at that time were girls with a few boys sprinkled in.
-In third grade I had a teacher, Mrs. Miller, who hated me.
+In third grade, I had a teacher, Mrs. Miller, who hated me.
 She put my desk, along with the desk of Kathleen, a girl with enormous thick glasses, directly against her big desk in the front of the room, in order to keep an eye on us.
 I remember one day she was so angry at me that she kept pointing her finger at me and pushing her finger into my chest.
-My Mother still tells storyyies of sending my father into the school to talk to Mrs. Miller to tell her to keep her hands off me.
-The very last day of third grade I got into a ruler sword fight with one of my friends.
-Mrs. Miller angrily sent us both off to the principals office.
+My mother still tells the story of sending my father into the school to talk to Mrs. Miller to tell her to keep her hands off me.
+On the very last day of third grade, I got into a ruler sword fight with one of my friends.
+Mrs. Miller angrily sent us both off to the principal’s office.
 I did not care because I knew after that day I was never coming back to the local public school

-The following year my parents sent me to an all boys Episcopal private school, which I went to for four years.
-Going to an all boys school quickly highlighted how I was different than the other boys.
+The following year my parents sent me to an all-boys Episcopal private school, which I went to for four years.
+Going to an all-boys school quickly highlighted how I was different than the other boys.
 I did not like team sports and was terrible at the after school sports that were a mandatory part of school life.
 I never quite knew the rules for any of the sports I played.
 One year I played soccer, another track, and in Winter, wrestling.
-For gym, we would periodically go swimming, which was done without clothes.
+For the gym class, we would periodically go swimming, which was done without clothes.
 We all had to line up on the side of the pool naked.
 I was overweight and embarrassed by my body.
 Swimming naked with twenty other attractive, athletic boys was a painful experience.
-During recess I remember the boys would organize baseballs games while I would sit at edge of the field under the base of a large tree with a friend making up imaginary stories with twigs and rocks.
+During recess, I remember the boys would organize baseball games while I would sit at edge of the field under the base of a large tree with a friend making up imaginary stories with twigs and rocks.

 There are boys that always seem to fit in.
 They love sports and learning all the rules of football or baseball.
-They can sit with their friends and debate the strengths and weakness of different sports teams and weigh in on the merits of an athlete trade or the last play in the Sunday football game.
-I could do none of these things and it made my years in the all boys school lonely and isolating.
+They can sit with their friends and debate the strengths and weaknesses of different sports teams and weigh in on the merits of an athlete trade or the last play in the Sunday football game.
+I could do none of these things and it made my years in the all-boys school lonely and isolating.
 I had few friends and did not feel good about myself.
 I put on weight.
-I remember one of my teachers in fourth grade, to my mortification, explaining that I was not really fat, I was just ‘big boned’.
+I remember one of my teachers in fourth grade, to my mortification, explaining that I was not really fat, I was just ‘big-boned’.
 Around this time my father would take me clothes shopping at a men store called Jacob Reeds.
 He would guide me to the husky clothes section, another mortifying event.
-Husky clothes were code for that fact that you were fat.
+Husky clothes were code for the fact that you were fat.

 There is much more to write about my growing up, but this essay is a beginning.
 There are often differences that manifest early on with a gay child.
 My differences were on display from a very young age.
-When I came out to my aunt in the mid-1980’s she surprised me.
-“My dear, of course your grandmother and I knew.
+When I came out to my aunt in the mid-1980s she surprised me.
+“My dear, of course, your grandmother and I knew.
 I was in the theatre and knew many homosexual men.”
-Even thought who I was, was there for all to see, it was never spoken about.
+Even though who I was, was there for all to see, it was never spoken about.
 Not one adult, realizing how much in pain I was in growing up or the challenges that I faced, had the courage to try and ease my pain by speaking the truth.
 Granted this was a different generation, but the people that loved me stood by helpless and watched, or worse, turned away and went on with their lives.
-I never fit in the with boys, and everybody knew it.
-But no one ever said a word that could have helped me understand my differences
+I never fit in with the other boys, and everybody knew it.
+But no one ever said a word that could have helped me understand my differences.